-In the prethermalization stage, the scaling behavior of $\sigma(t)$ is described by eq.~\eqref{scalingst}.
-If the finial state is $R_f=(\epsilon,0)$ ($\epsilon\neq 0$), the system will relax to the finial equilibrium state with finite time, $\sigma\propto \epsilon^{\beta}$ in the ordered phase as shown in Fig.~\ref{fig:9}, or $\sigma=0$ in the disordered phase as shown in Fig.~\ref{fig:10}.
-In eq.~\eqref{scalingsigmarf}, the scaling function $f_{\sigma_i}$ has three variables.
-We use the projection method to analysis the scaling behavior.
+When the final state is $R_f=(T_f,0)$ with $\epsilon=T_f-T_c\neq 0$, the system will relax to the final equilibrium state with finite time at $\sigma\propto \epsilon^{\beta}$ in the ordered phase as shown in Fig.~\ref{fig:9}, or at $\sigma=0$ in the disordered phase as shown in Fig.~\ref{fig:10}.
+In Eq.~\eqref{scalingsigmarf}, the scaling function $f_{\sigma_i}$ has three variables.
+For simplicity, we use the projection method to analysis the multivariate scaling behavior.
 We get the evolution curves in Fig.~\ref{fig:9}(a) and (b) with fixing $-\epsilon \sigma_i^{-1/\beta}=3323$ and $92$, respectively.
-To verify the scaling function, we plot $\sigma(t)/\sigma_i$ versus $\sigma_i t^{\beta/\nu z}$ in Fig.~\ref{fig:9}(c).
-Since the short time dynamic exponent $\theta=0$, the curves overlap and behavior as a plane in the prethermalization stage.
+To verify the scaling function, based on Eq.~\eqref{scalingsigmarf}, we plot $\sigma(t)/\sigma_i^{1/x}$ versus $\sigma_i t^{\beta/\nu z}$ in Fig.~\ref{fig:9}(c).
+Since the short time dynamic exponent $\theta=0$, the curves overlap and behavior as a plateau in the prethermalization stage.
 In the long time limit, the curves overlap and show as horizontal lines at different values because of different fixing values.
 Note that the different fixing values only change the crossover position and have no impact on the short time scaling behavior.

-In addition, we quench to the finial state $R_f=(0,m_q)$ and fix $m_q \sigma_i^{-\delta}=3\times 10^{-6}$.
-In Fig.~\ref{fig:11}(a), the prethermalization stage arises after the microscopic scale dominant region, then cross to the thermalization stage at long time.
+In another case, we let the final state $R_f=(0,m_q)$ and fix $m_q \sigma_i^{-\delta}=3\times 10^{-6}$.
+In Fig.~\ref{fig:11}(a), the prethermalization stage arises after the microscopic-scale dominant region.
+Then the system crosses to the long-time thermalization stage.
 Finally, the system relaxes to the steady state and $\sigma\propto m_q^{1/\delta}$.
-Rescaling the data according to the scaling form in eq.~\eqref{scalingsigmarf}, we obtain overlapped curves in Fig.~\ref{fig:11}(b).
-The scaling function $f_{\sigma_i}$ can well describe all the data.
+Scaling the data according to the scaling form in Eq.~\eqref{scalingsigmarf}, we obtain overlapped curves in Fig.~\ref{fig:11}(b).
+These numerical analysis indicate that the scaling function $f_{\sigma_i}$ is well verified through the projection method.